How to Tell if You’re an INTJ vs. INTP

 INTPs and INTJs are both drawn to look for underlying meanings, and they naturally read between the lines.
 Plus, their brains are always connecting things.
 However, INTPs think more broadly, while INTJs tend to focus on fewer topics.

-INTJs naturally delve deep into topics.
+INTJs naturally delve deep into concepts.
 They are constantly thinking about different scenarios, whether or not they want to.
 In fact, INTJs can often foresee how events will play out with great accuracy.

 The thought process they go through (often unconsciously and at lightning speed) is if X happens, then Y happens, then Z happens, and so forth.

-Similarly to INTPs, INTJs also make connections, but they tend to have a narrower focus.
+Similar to INTPs, INTJs are also talented at recognizing patterns, but they tend to have a narrower, deeper focus.
+They think far into the future.
 This means they are often capable of playing the long game and can stand out in a world where the vast majority of people are focused on immediate gratification.

-INTPs are drawn to imagining many different possibilities.
+INTPs naturally imagine many different possibilities.
 They are always thinking about ideas and have the ability to connect the dots between seemingly unrelated topics.
 Some people might describe INTPs as scatterbrained.

 In a recent poll we conducted at So Syncd, INTPs were one of the types most likely to say they are easily distracted.